oJumpy/IW7-Zombies-AutoTimers/README.md

 1 - If you enter pap room, leave and **re-enter it, within 60 seconds**, it will leak 2 - i guess more rare case, but for coops, disconnecting while entering pap room or while papping leaving the gun there, will permanently leak

+## Transponder
+- Throwing it and using it normally is safe.
+- If you were to throw it somewhere it can't be placed at and goes back to your inventory, it is safe.
+**Leak:**
+- If a placed Transponder gets destroyed or replaced by throwing a new one, it permanently leaks. **In Solo, nothing can clean this up.**
+- If you pull it out and cancel the throw, it leaks.
+However, you can **clear this thread completely** by buying any other equipment.

+## Rewind
+Seems to be safe to use.

 ## Disconnect leaks:
 There's actually a bunch of leaks in coops, with players disconnecting during certain conditions, so would just be careful with that, before leaving a game in coop try to not do anything at all